 It’s a little hard to see here, but that’s a rooster.
 Wilson Daily Times, 28 July 1962.

 Long after the city abandoned its slogan, the rooster insured that “Wide-Awake” stuck.
 And by time it was hauled down in the late 1980s, the association was indelible.
 I drafted the subtitle of this blog first: “Documents of Historical and Genealogical Interest to Researchers of Wilson, North Carolina’s African-American Past.”
 When I was searching for a title … “Black Wide-Awake”?
 Well, of course.

 The colors.
 Simple.
 Black for the culture.
-Red, the blood, for genealogy.
+Red, for the blood, for family.